vsekhar/browser-ablation/README.md

 ## Open issues

 * Should the UA be able to override the ablation request?
 Some cases where this may be needed:
   * Egregious ablation amounts (e.g. 100,000ms)
   * Repeated ablation on the same domain, possibly an error in user diversion
   * Repeated ablation for a given user across domains, possibly due to overuse of ablation among popular sites

 ## Major edits

 * 2020-09-01: Add frame rate ablation.
 * 2019-12-06: Add subresource ablation policy.
 * 2019-12-06: Add potential javascript ablation values
-   * Tag providers (ad networks, analytics providers) can assess impact on business metrics for